hackclub/hackclub/workshops/synth/README.md

 Let's make a synth pad, using simple HTML and a fun javascript package called Tone.js.

-Here's my version:
+## My Version:

 [Live Version](https://synth--polytrope.repl.co)
 [Source Code](https://repl.it/@polytrope/synth)

 ![](img/color_synth.gif)

+## Getting Started

-To get started, open up a new HTML project here: https://repl.it/languages/html
+Open up a new HTML project here: https://repl.it/languages/html

 Delete _everything_.
-You should be left with a blank `index.html` file and that's it.
+You should be left with a blank `index.html` file and that's it:

 ![](img/new_project.png)

+We're going to do everything in one file, for the sake of simplicity.

 Set up your `index.html` like this: